finiam/rails-starter/README.md

 This default starter configure Webpacker with a single entry point for the frontend app, that being `frontend/index.js`.
 From there you can do anything.
 Here we bundle a React application, but you can replace that with any kind of frontend library.
 There is no server-side rendering.

 The main premise of this starter is really simple.
-Get simple authentication with Sorcery up and running, and use sensible Webpack and testing defaults.
+Get simple authentication with Sorcery up and running, and use sensible Webpack and feature testing defaults.

 ## Frontend